Last Updated on

 Offering Supporter Rewards

-One aspect of Buy Me a Coffee is being able to offer specific rewards to supporters.
+One aspect of Buy Me a Coffee is being able to offer membership rewards to supporters.
 I’ve seen people on the system offer a collection of sketch drawings, books and other digital products.

 In other words, you can offer supporters exclusive content.